kinow/autosubmit/docs/source/usage/wrappers.rst

 The horizontal wrapper is more appropriate when there are multiple ensemble members that can be run in parallel.

+If the wrapped jobs have an mpirun call, they will need machine files to specify in which nodes each job will run.
+Different cases may need specific approaches when creating the machine files.
+For auto-ecearth use COMPONENTS instead of STANDARD.

 .. code-block:: ini

     [wrapper]
     TYPE = horizontal
+    MACHINEFILES = STANDARD

 In order to be able to use the horizontal wrapper, in ``platforms_cxxx.conf`` set the maximum number of processors allowed by the platform in use: